vandosant/led-light-js/README.md

 <img src="img/marquee.gif" style="width: 50%;" />

+Write your code in the `js/animation.js` file.
+You are handed an array of divs, and you need to write some code that uses `setInterval` to set the background colors correctly.

 # Extra

 Add a button to the page to toggle the marquee on and off.
 To accomplish this, look into `clearInterval`.